 Attracting Skilled Chefs in a Crowded Market

-- Building an Employer Brand That Resonates: Consistency is key.
-Show off your team, behind-the-scenes moments, and success stories across platforms.
-Let your staff be your advocates through testimonials and tagged content.
+Building an Employer Brand That Resonates: Consistency is key.
+Feature your team, share behind-the-scenes moments, and celebrate successes across various platforms.

 2. Reaching Top Chefs (Even When They’re Not Looking)